reyestech/Elastic-SIEM-Lab-Runbook/README.md

   <img src="https://github.com/reyestech/Elastic-SIEM-Lab-Runbook/assets/153461962/f7d69934-f43a-4762-93f5-8e7374bb31bc" width="99%" />
 </div>

 # Runbook: Elastic SIEM
 #### Hector M. Reyes | SOC Analyst | [Google Docs Link | Elastic SIEM](https://docs.google.com/document/d/1o0JI4UZWY9FN0mybGW9WmAfAkg7dS2Scoixib0YjzEM/pub)

 ----

-<h2>Description</h2>
+## **Intro**
+**Description**
 A client sought our security services after experiencing a company-wide security breach.
 We faced a significant challenge because our teams are located in different parts of the US.
-To provide the best protection for our clients' businesses, we operate across multiple time zones and monitor various systems promptly.
+To provide the best protection for our clients' businesses, we operate across multiple time zones and promptly monitor various systems.

 To address this challenge, I created an Elastic SIEM Lab.
-This lab environment allows me to connect, monitor, test, and analyze various operating systems remotely across multiple network systems.
+This lab environment enables me to remotely connect, monitor, test, and analyze various operating systems across multiple network systems.
 By utilizing these tools, we can ensure prompt and effective protection for our clients' businesses.
 <br />

 Tools Used